 So, here are a few tips that might help turn the heat on your words and take your novel from dull to fabulous.

 Do NOT open your novel with a dream.
 And watch out for the recurring premonition and past psychological mask of a dream like a traumatic experience from the past.
 This is so overdone and a little cliche.
 If you really want to use a dream in our novel, do it only once to give the reader a window to what a character is experiencing, emotionally, at that moment.

 Try working a secret into the story with the end goal of heightening the conflict.
 Make it a secret that only your main character and the reader known.
 This opens the door for the reader to bond with your character.

 When the going gets dull, bring in a guy with a gun.
 You can justify it later.
 This technique automatically adds tension and conflict to any scene.
-Think of all the questions that need to be answered such as: Who is the man with the gun?
+Think of all the questions that need answering, such as...
+Who is the man with the gun?
 Does he know any of the characters?
 What does he want to accomplish?
-If a gun isn’t your thing, try and unexpected guest, someone from the past, an upsetting phone call, and accident, a police office, a nun, a con artist, a news worth tidbit, a death, or a sudden shocker.
+If a gun isn’t your thing, try an unexpected guest, someone from the past, an upsetting phone call, and accident, a police office, a nun, a con artist, a news worth tidbit, a death, or a sudden shocker.

 Conflict is a writer’s best friend.
 TROUBLE, TROUBLE, TROUBLE.
-The worse the trouble, the more heat and intensity is brought to your words.
+The worse the trouble, it brings more heat and intensity to your words.